codynick/simple-docs/README.md

 ## Installation

-1. Upload this folder to your PHP server.
+1. Upload this repository to your PHP server.
 2. Edit `config.php`.
 3. Add your `.md` files to the `docs` folder.
 4. Open `index.php` in your browser.